 - 1. Static analysis is performed on the model to extract the equations that are necessary for data reconciliation.
-The - a.
+There are two groups of extracted equations: - a.
 The auxiliary conditions that constrain the variables of interest. - b.
 The intermediate equations that solve the intermediate variables from the variables of interest (this is the numeric way of eliminating the intermediate variables).